 Another fantastic way to keep your composure and stay on track with healthy eating this time of year is to practice gratitude.
 Kara Lydon, RD, LDN, Nutrition Coach and Consultant at The Foodie Dietitian keeps a daily gratitude journal that she writes in each day.
 Lydon explains that “It helps me keep perspective on what’s really important and all the wonderful things I have in my life.
 It’s a nice way to set the tone for the rest of the day.
 I find this extremely helpful during times of increased stress, like around the holidays.”

 If you do feel stressed, instead of eating, choose to pamper yourself.
-Bonnie Averbuch, Master’s student at Teachers College Columbia University, suggests, “taking a hot bath, getting a massage, making yourself a cup of hot tea and curling up with a book, or even taking a nap.
+Bonnie Averbuch, a registered dietitian nutritionist, suggests, “taking a hot bath, getting a massage, making yourself a cup of hot tea and curling up with a book, or even taking a nap.
 Pampering yourself can reduce stress, eliminating the urge to eat all of those unhealthy foods.
 It can also leave you feeling refreshed and rejuvenated, so you feel ready to tackle all of the craziness of the holidays.”

 Not only can we stay healthy by enjoying all the non-food activities available, but we can also keep stress to a minimum by realizing that some variation from our normal routine is expected.
 Bannan advises that we “forget perfection.
 Shoot for ‘pretty good.’
 That goes for the rest of the celebrations as well.
 You don’t have to bake six kinds of Christmas cookies from scratch or nail your biggest ever year-end bonus to make sure the holidays are wonderful for you and your family.”